gramineproject/gramine/Documentation/attestation.rst

 exposes a simpler API to the application (but also is more restricted in its functionality).

-In addition to these three Gramine-native flows, there is also an option to use third-party attestation & secret provisioning solutions.
-This option may be better suited for complex deployments, for example, deploying chained micro-services in the public cloud.
-Please refer to :ref:`third_party_solutions` for specific examples.
+In addition to these three Gramine-native flows, there are two additional
+options: (1) to use vendor-specific plugins to RA-TLS and Secret Provisioning libraries, or (2) to use third-party attestation & secret provisioning solutions.
+These options may be better suited for complex deployments, for example, deploying chained micro-services in the public cloud from a specific vendor.
+Please refer to :ref:`vendor_specific_plugins` and :ref:`third_party_solutions` sections for specific examples.

 Remote Attestation flows for EPID and DCAP